n8-c-reason/com1001-2024/technical-FAQ.md

 # Technical FAQ

 This FAQ is organised into the following sections.
-Some problems fit more than one section, so ensure you've properly checked if you don't think your question is answered (search the text of the page using the "find" option, which is under the "edit" menu on most browsers).
+Some questions fit more than one section, so ensure you've properly checked the whole FAQ in case you don't see it.

 1. [How to Ask Questions](#1-how-to-ask-questions-or-how-to-find-your-own-answers)